krzhou/tufts-cs112-http-proxy/README.md

 # Usage

-## Start proxy.
+## Compile.
-Compile proxy.
 ```
 $ make
 ```
+## Run proxy in default (SSL tunneling) mode.
-Run proxy on port 9160.
+Run proxy on <port>.
 ```
-$ ./proxy 9160
+$ ./proxy <port>
 ```
-The port number can be customized.
+where &lt;port&gt; is the port number that the proxy listens on, which is customizable.

-## Run curl test.
+## Run proxy in SSL interception mode.
-After running proxy on port 9160, we can run curl test.
-If you use other port, you should modify curl_test.sh by setting variable proxy to 'localhost:<your_port>'.
 ```
-$ bash curl_test.sh
+$ ./proxy <port> cert.pem key.pem
 ```
-The curl tests compare the responses of direct access and via proxy by command line tool diff.
-You can check curl outputs in *.txt files.
-After curl test, you can remove all the *.txt files to cleanup.
+where cert.pem and key.pem are certificate and private key files in PEM format.
+They are used in SSL interception.

+## Test proxy with curl.
+TODO

-## Run with browser.
+## Test proxy with browser.
-After starting the proxy, set system proxy to "localhost:<port>" or use some browser extension.
-Here, we use Chrome extension SwitchyOmega and set the proxy to "localhost:9160".
+TODO

 # Additional Functionalities
 * Support HTTP response using chunked transfer encoding.
-* SSL interception (partially implemented with best effort)
+* SSL interception (implemented with best effort)

 # Notes